 April 2019 - I purchased my own little kiln.
 Now I throw pots and fire all year long.
 I get to try different projects all at my own pace and time schedule.
 It's wonderful.

-December 2021 - Opened Clay & Craft Studio selling pottery I have made over the years and began offering Intro "take it for a spin" pottery lessons.
+December 2021 - Opened Clay & Craft Studio with a small gallery and began offering Intro "Take-it-for-a-Spin" pottery lessons.

 January 2022 - First lessons started